logi-26/YarIO/README.md

 Call YarioGetRemoteBuff() to access the recieved data from the buffer.
 Call YarioClose() when your game ends.

-The "basic example" demonstrates how to use the yarIO code to connect two PlayStation consoles and have each console comtrol a seperate player using TTY.
+The "basic example" demonstrates how to use the YarIO code to connect two PlayStation consoles and have each console comtrol a seperate player using TTY.
 The "basic game" takes the example and adds some basic gameplay elements.